gpbl/react-day-picker/docs/Modifiers.md

 The CSS class for a day cell will get the modifier (as in [BEM-like syntax](https://css-tricks.com/bem-101/)) when the corresponding function returns `true` for the given day.

-For example, using the modifiers above, any cell representing a Sunday will have the `.DayPicker-Day--isSunday` class name, and the first day of the month will have a `.DayPicker-Day--isFirstDayOfMonth` class name.
+For example, using the modifiers above, any cell representing a Sunday will have the `DayPicker-Day--isSunday` class name, and the first day of the month will have a `DayPicker-Day--isFirstDayOfMonth` class name.

 ### Access modifiers from the event handlers